 Impact of lameness and claw lesions in cows on health and production.
 Livestock Science, 156 : 64-70.

-- Histamine is also produced by some rumen bacteria under low pH, and by an animal under stress.
+Vasomotor amine released by bacteria activity during a decrease in ruminal pH.
+Histamine has an effect on blood vessels causing an inflammation that can weaken the laminar structure in the hoof wall. is also produced by some rumen bacteria under low pH, and by an animal under stress.
 Histamine is also an inflammatory compound.
 Due to repeated acid insults on the rumen and the hindgut wall, the epithelial barrier is disrupted and these inflammatory molecules can be transferred to the bloodstream.

 - Histamine production leads to an inflammatory condition in the animal that can weaken the laminar structure in the hoof wall, thus leading to laminitis.